docker/docs/datacenter/ucp/2.1/guides/admin/configure/add-sans-to-cluster.md

 Once you're done, click **Save Changes**.

-You will have to do this on every manager node in the cluster, but once you have done so, the SANs will be automatically applied to any new manager nodes that join the cluster.
+You need to do this on every manager node in the cluster, but once you have done so, the SANs will be automatically applied to any new manager nodes that join the cluster.